Finnoy Travel - Reviews, Stories and Tips

 Tips for Hiring a Car

 If you plan to explore Spain by car, hiring a car is the best option.
-We hired a car from Alamo Car Hire company in the central railway station of Alicante.
+We hired a car from the Alamo Car Hire company at the central railway station of Alicante.

 Alicante Central Railway Station Parking Area